-- 2.1.
-Level 1: There shall be a level one non-compliance if either of the following conditions exists: - 2.1.1 The SOL Methodology did not include a statement indicating that Facility Ratings shall not be exceeded. - 2.1.2 No evidence of responses to a recipient's comments on the SOL Methodology - 2.2.
+- 1.4.3 Superseded portions of its SOL Methodology that had been made within the past 12 months. - 1.4.4 Evidence that the SOL Methodology and any changes to the methodology that occurred within the past 12 months were issued to all required entities. - 2.
+Levels of Non-Compliance for Western Interconnection: (To be replaced with VSLs once developed and approved by WECC) - 2.1.
+Level 1: There shall be a level one non-compliance if either of the following conditions exists: - 2.1.1 The SOL Methodology did not include a statement indicating that Facility Ratings shall not be exceeded. - 2.1.2 No evidence of responses to a recipient's comments on the SOL Methodology (Retirement approved by FERC effective January 21, 2014.) - 2.2.
 Level 2: The SOL Methodology did not include a requirement to address all of the elements in R3.1, R3.2, R3.4 through R3.7 and E1. - 2.3.
 Level 3: There shall be a level three non-compliance if any of the following conditions exists: - 2.3.1 The SOL Methodology did not include a statement indicating that Facility Ratings shall not be exceeded and the methodology did not include evaluation of system response to one of the three types of single Contingencies identified in R2.2. - 2.3.2 The SOL Methodology did not include a statement indicating that Facility Ratings shall not be exceeded and the methodology did not include evaluation of system response to two of the seven types of multiple Contingencies identified in E1.1. - 2.3.3 The System Operating Limits Methodology did not include a statement indicating that Facility Ratings shall not be exceeded and the methodology did not address two of the six required topics in R3.1, R3.2, R3.4 through R3.7. - 2.4.
 Level 4: The SOL Methodology was not issued to all required entities in accordance with R4.